mobanisto/pinpit-gradle-plugin/README.md

 pinpitPackageDefaultMsiX64 - Builds an MSI package for WindowsX64.
 pinpitPackageDefaultUberJarForLinuxX64 - Packages an Uber-Jar for LinuxX64.
 pinpitPackageDefaultUberJarForWindowsX64 - Packages an Uber-Jar for WindowsX64.
-pinpitPackageRelease - Builds packages for all systems and architectures. pinpitPackageReleaseDebUbuntuBionicX64 - Builds a DEB package for LinuxX64. pinpitPackageReleaseDebUbuntuFocalX64 - Builds a DEB package for LinuxX64. pinpitPackageReleaseMsiX64 - Builds an MSI package for WindowsX64.
-pinpitPrepareAppResourcesLinuxX64 - Merge all app resources for LinuxX64 into a single build directory. pinpitPrepareAppResourcesWindowsX64 - Merge all app resources for WindowsX64 into a single build directory. pinpitProguardReleaseJarsLinuxX64 - Runs Proguard to minify and obfuscate release jars. pinpitProguardReleaseJarsWindowsX64 - Runs Proguard to minify and obfuscate release jars. pinpitRun - Runs the application. pinpitRunDefaultDistributableLinuxX64 - Runs the app from the created distributable directory for LinuxX64. pinpitRunDefaultDistributableWindowsX64 - Runs the app from the created distributable directory for WindowsX64. pinpitRunReleaseDistributableLinuxX64 - Runs the app from the created distributable directory for LinuxX64. pinpitRunReleaseDistributableWindowsX64 - Runs the app from the created distributable directory for WindowsX64. pinpitSuggestDebDependencies - Suggests Debian package dependencies to use for the current OS using dpkg. pinpitSuggestRuntimeModulesLinuxX64 - Suggests JVM modules to include for the distribution using jdeps. pinpitSuggestRuntimeModulesWindowsX64 - Suggests JVM modules to include for the distribution using jdeps.
+pinpitPrepareAppResourcesLinuxX64 - Merge all app resources for LinuxX64 into a single build directory. pinpitPrepareAppResourcesWindowsX64 - Merge all app resources for WindowsX64 into a single build directory. pinpitRun - Runs the application. pinpitRunDefaultDistributableLinuxX64 - Runs the app from the created distributable directory for LinuxX64. pinpitRunDefaultDistributableWindowsX64 - Runs the app from the created distributable directory for WindowsX64. pinpitSuggestDebDependencies - Suggests Debian package dependencies to use for the current OS using dpkg. pinpitSuggestRuntimeModulesLinuxX64 - Suggests JVM modules to include for the distribution using jdeps. pinpitSuggestRuntimeModulesWindowsX64 - Suggests JVM modules to include for the distribution using jdeps.